raoulg/MADS-MachineLearning-course/notebooks/4_tuning_networks/05_hypertuning_exercise.md

 - dropout
 - batchnorm

 and we have also seen architectures build with these layers like resnet (skip-layers), squeeze-excite and googlenet (inception).
+If you dont know how to implement these, ask claude.ai or gemini for help, they do an excellent job at explaining these architectures.
 It's up to you to create a configurable model now that can be hypertuned.

 ## Goal